davidtom/exceptional-realty/README.md

 ---

 # Description
-THis is an example site for the Intro to Front-end Web Development Course at The Flatiron School.
+This is an example site for the Intro to Front-end Web Development Course at The Flatiron School.

 # Contact